EcsRx/EcsR3/docs/ecs-r3/introduction/setup.md

 A wise choice so to start with its advised that you take:

-- `EcsRx`
+- `EcsR3`
-- `EcsRx.Infrastructure`
+- `EcsR3.Infrastructure`
-- `EcsRx.Plugins.ReactiveSystems`
+- `EcsR3.Plugins.ReactiveSystems`
-- `EcsRx.Plugins.Views`
+- `EcsR3.Plugins.Views`

 This will provide the basic classes for you to extend, however one fundamental problem is that the infrastructure expects you to be using a DI framework.
-It doesn't really care which DI framework as it provides an interface for you to implement and then consume that in your own `EcsRxApplication` implementation.
+It doesn't really care which DI framework as it provides an interface for you to implement and then consume that in your own `EcsR3Application` implementation.

 So here are the main bits you need:

 - Implement `IDependencyContainer` for your DI framework of choice.
-[Here is a Ninject one from examples](https://github.com/EcsRx/ecsrx/blob/master/src/EcsRx.Examples/Dependencies/NinjectDependencyContainer.cs)
+[Here is a Ninject one from examples](https://github.com/EcsRx/ecsr3/blob/master/src/EcsR3.Examples/Dependencies/NinjectDependencyContainer.cs)

-- Implement your own `EcsRxApplication` class, giving it an `IDependencyContainer` implementation to use.
-[Here is one from examples](https://github.com/EcsRx/ecsrx/blob/master/src/EcsRx.Examples/Application/EcsRxConsoleApplication.cs)
+- Implement your own `EcsR3Application` class, giving it an `IDependencyContainer` implementation to use.
+[Here is one from examples](https://github.com/EcsRx/ecsr3/blob/master/src/EcsR3.Examples/Application/EcsR3ConsoleApplication.cs)

-- Extend your custom `EcsRxApplication` implementation for each logical app you need to make, as shown in the EcsRx console examples
+- Extend your custom `EcsR3Application` implementation for each logical app you need to make, as shown in the EcsR3 console examples

 There are pre-made DI implementations for **Ninject** and **Zenject** so if you can use one of those on your platform GREAT! if not then just pick a DI framework of choice and implement your own handler for it (using the ninject one as an example to base it off).